WaioFaus/multilingual-model/README.md

 # multilingual model using ONMT
-Creating a translation model that can translate 3 languages (English, French, German) to Vietnamese
+A Translation model that can translate 3 languages (English, French, German) to Vietnamese